Sako TRG-22 and TRG-42

-This is a direct, screw-in replacement for your original Sako TRG 22, TRG 42 and TRG-S (M995) bolt handle.
-We CNC machine these from Grade 5
+This is a direct, screw-in replacement for your original Sako TRG 22 and TRG 42 bolt handle.
+We CNC machine these from

 (1) The strip of thick leather (or padded vise jaws) serve to grip the bolt handle firmly and avoid marring the finish.